arikorn/companion-wiki/Setting-up-Developer-Environment.md

 ### Installing WSL

-Many AV users work on Windows, setting up a developers environment is a bit harder then on OSX or Linux.
-The key is combining linux on Windows.
-You are installing Linux side-by-side on windows.
+Many AV users work on Windows.
+Setting up a development environment is a bit harder then on OSX or Linux.
+The key is to install Linux side-by-side on Windows.

 First install Windows Subsystem for Linux version 2 (WSL2),
 WSL is included with Windows but needs to be activated.
 Follow [Microsoft’s installation instructions](https://learn.microsoft.com/en-us/windows/wsl/setup/environment).